-Who am I as a creative being?
+Who are you as a creative being?

 I'm a free spirited creative daydreamer who loves exploring various mediums and techniques of all artistic philosophies and incorporating them into my work as a basis for learning and inner growth.